chanshiyucx/blog/article/008-web-knowledge-base.md

 ### Event Delegation

-> Can you explain the Event Delegation
+> Can you explain the Event Delegation?

 Event delegation is a technique where you attach an event listener to a parent element rather than individual descendant elements.
 The listener fires whenever the event is triggered on descendants due to event bubbling up the DOM.